Gavrilo V, Serbian Patriarch: Metropolitan of Montenegro

+Serbian Patriarch

-Detention and imprisonment in World War II
+World War II

-During World War II in 1941, as soon as the German forces occupied Yugoslavia, Patriarch Gavrilo was arrested by the Nazis who were looting the gold from the Ostrog Monastery.
+In 1941, as soon as the German forces occupied Yugoslavia, Patriarch Gavrilo was arrested by the Nazis who were looting the gold from the Ostrog Monastery.
 Ruth Mitchell in her book "The Serbs Choose War", wrote "They took from the old man everything, even his shoes.
 They left him naked except for his shirt. and over rough roads, over the mountains and through the deep valleys, they made him walk, at the point of a bayonet, two hundred miles, hatless in the burning Balkan sun."
 He later was confined in the Monastery of Ljubostinja.
 In May 1943, he was transferred to the Monastery of Vojlovica (near Pančevo) in which he was confined together with Bishop Nikolaj Velimirović until September 1944.

-On 15 September 1944 both Serbian Patriarch Gavrilo V (Dožić) and Bishop Nikolaj Velimirović were sent to Dachau, which was at that time the main concentration camp for priests arrested by the Nazis.
-Both Dožić and Velimirović were held as special prisoners (Ehrenhäftlinge) imprisoned in the so-called Ehrenbunker (or Prominentenbunker) separated from the work camp area, together with high-ranking Nazi enemy officers and other prominent prisoners.

-In December 1944 they were transferred from Dachau to Slovenia, together with Milan Nedić, the Serbian collaborationist PM, and German general Hermann Neubacher, the first Nazi mayor of Vienna (1938–1939), as the Nazis attempted to make use of Patriarch Gavrilo's and Nikolaj's authority among the Serbs in order to gain allies in the anti-Communist movements.
-Contrary to claims of torture and abuse at the camp, evidence that Patriarch Dožić himself was subjected to mistreatment is doubtful.

-Later, Patriarch Dožić and Bishop Nikolaj were moved to Austria, and were finally liberated by the US 36th Infantry Division in Tyrol in 1945.
+On 15 September 1944, both Patriarch Gavrilo V and Bishop Nikolaj Velimirović were sent to Dachau, which was at that time the main concentration camp for priests arrested by the Nazis.
+Both Patriarch Gavrilo V and bishop Nikolaj Velimirović were held as special prisoners (Ehrenhäftlinge) imprisoned in the so-called Ehrenbunker (or Prominentenbunker) separated from the work camp area, together with high-ranking Nazi enemy officers and other prominent prisoners.
+In December 1944 they were transferred from Dachau to Slovenia, together with Milan Nedić, the Serbian collaborationist politician, and German general Hermann Neubacher, as the Nazis attempted to make use of Patriarch Gavrilo V's and bishop Nikolaj Velimirović's authority among the Serbs in order to gain allies in the anti-Communist movements.
+Contrary to claims of torture and abuse at the camp, evidence that Patriarch Gavrilo V himself was subjected to mistreatment is doubtful.
+Later, Patriarch Gavrilo V and Bishop Nikolaj Velimirović were moved to Austria, and were finally liberated by the US 36th Infantry Division in Tyrol in 1945.

-Last years
+Later years

-He was physically weakened by these vicissitudes and grew to look very old and frail.
+Patriarch Gavrilo V was physically weakened by these vicissitudes and grew to look very old and frail.
 Soon after, he was taken to England.
-Both Dožić and Velimirović were at Westminster Abbey at the baptism of King Peter II of Yugoslavia's son and heir, Crown Prince Alexander of Yugoslavia.
-He then returned to what then came to be known as the Socialist Federal Republic of Yugoslavia, while Bishop Nikolaj opted to emigrate to the United States.
+Both Patriarch Gavrilo V and bishop Nikolaj Velimirović were at Westminster Abbey at the baptism of King Peter II of Yugoslavia's son and heir, Crown Prince Alexander of Yugoslavia.
+He then returned to what then came to be known as the Socialist Federal Republic of Yugoslavia, while Bishop Nikolaj Velimirović opted to emigrate to the United States.

-Patriarch Gavrilo died on 7 May 1950, aged 68, in Belgrade, Serbia and was buried in the Cathedral Church.
+Patriarch Gavrilo V died on 7 May 1950, aged 68, in Belgrade and was buried in the Cathedral of Saint Archangel Michael.

 He was awarded Order of Saint Sava, Order of Prince Danilo I and a number of other decorations.